amberw68/CLI_tool_Brightsign/README.md

 A simple command-line interface application developed in Python that fetches and displays the geolocation of an IP address using the IPStack API.

+### API Request:

+- The function get_location(ip, api_key) constructs an API request URL using the provided IP address.
+- Utilizing the requests library, it sends an HTTP GET request to the IPStack API with the user's API key as a parameter.

+### Response Handling:

+- It checks the HTTP status code to ensure the request was successful (status_code == 200).
+If unsuccessful, it outputs an error message with the received status code.
+- If successful, it parses the JSON response to extract and return the latitude and longitude values.
+If these values are not present, it returns None.

+### CL Interaction:

+- It checks the valid argument input (target IP address)
+- It retrieves the IPStack API key from the pre-set env var to avoid hard-coding caused security concern

+### Output:

+- The latitude and longitude are printed to the std output in a readable format.
+- If the not location information is not in JSON data, the error message would be displayed.

 ## Prerequisites

 - Python 3.x (tested on Python 3.6.9)